 Skin betting is unique to esports, as it uses virtual currency instead of real money.
 As opposed to cash gambling which resembles standard sports betting, skin gambling is more similar to casino games.

 “Skin” refers to in-game skins that players can earn or buy to customize their characters.
 These items are cosmetic only and give gamers no competitive advantage.
 On the other hand, rare skins are highly sought after and have immense real-world value.
 In January 2018, for instance, a Counter-Strike: Global Offensive sniper rifle skin sold for $61,000.

 CS:GO helped popularize the skin economy by making skins easy to transfer between players, and skin gambling sites like CSGOatse allow gamers to withdraw their skins from the game for coins in a virtual casino.
-After you earn skins in-game, they stay in your steam library, and third-party sites can link to your Steam account and award you coins for your skins, which you can use to earn more coins.
+After you earn skins in-game, they stay in your steam library.
+Third-party sites can link to your Steam account and award you coins for your skins, which you can use to earn more coins.

-Sites like CSGOatse offer a number of ways for players to earn more coins, as well as different ways to cash out those coins after they’ve won.
-Certain games like roulette, blackjack, and dice operate just like their casino equivalent, while others are exclusive to skin gambling sites.
+Sites like CSGOatse offer ways for players to earn more coins, plus different ways to cash out those coins.
+Certain games like roulette, blackjack, and dice operate like their casino equivalent, while others are exclusive to skin sites.
 One of the most common skin games features a head-to-head virtual coin flip, where players wager coins or skins against one another and bet heads or tails.

 When cashing out, players usually have a number of options.
-They can use their newly acquired coins to purchase better skins, then use those skins in-game or sell them for cash.
+They can use their newly-acquired coins to purchase better skins, then use those skins in-game or sell them.
 Some sites also offer users the chance to withdraw their coins for cash directly.
 For instance, Gamdom is another skin gambling site that has a 1,500 coins to $1 conversion rate.